FY 2015

 9th October 3 (Sat) “Jidai Festival”

-Lecturer: Mr. Kanekatsu Inokuma (Professor Emeritus, Kyoto Tachibana University, Jidai Festival Examination Committee)
+Lecturer: Mr. Kanekatsu Inokuma (Professor Emeritus, Kyoto Tachibana University, Member of the Jidai Festival Examination Committee)

-Nearly 30 years after the Imperial Palace moved to Edo 120 years ago, the Jidai Festival was born with an exposition that symbolized the rebirth of Kyoto.
-It was a citizens' festival to look back on the 1,000-year history of Kyoto through customs.
-Looking back on history from the end of the Tokugawa shogunate, dignitaries who made Kyoto the capital at the end of the line appear.
-It is also unique to the Jidai Festival to find the "old man" of the neighborhood nervously on the horse.
-Each costume has been restored through rigorous examination and is the crystallization of traditional Kyoto techniques.
-We will also tell you the story behind the scenes of the examination and the hardships of the festival.
+Nearly 120 years ago, nearly 30 years after the Imperial Palace moved to Edo, the Jidai Festival was born in the wake of an exposition that symbolized the rebirth of Kyoto.
+It was a civic festival that looked back on Kyoto’s thousand-year history through customs.
+Looking back on history from the end of the Edo period, the dignitaries who made Kyoto the capital at the end of the line appear.
+It is also unique to the Jidai Festival that you can find the nervous appearance of the neighbor “OjiMr./Ms.” on the horse.
+Each costume has been reconstructed through rigorous examination and is the crystallization of traditional Kyoto techniques.
+We will also tell you about the behind-the-scenes of the examination and the hardships of the festival.

 10th October 10 (Sat) “Kurama Fire Festival”

-Lecturer: Masayuki Fukumochi (Engineer, Kyoto City Cultural Properties Protection Division)
+Lecturer: Mr. Masayuki Fukumochi (Engineer, Cultural Properties Protection Division, Kyoto City)

-The Kurama Fire Festival is known as a brave torch festival.
-However, the original protagonists are two mikoshi.
-Every year on the night of October 22, a ceremony is held to welcome guests from Yuki Shrine to the shrine and send them the next day.
-The torches are just one element of the procession of the mikoshi welcome by the Ujiko.
-In this course, we will explain the roles and preparations of each of the seven companions, the movements of the day, and various elements such as mikoshi and kenhoko, so that you can deepen your understanding of the overall picture of the festival.
+The Kurama Fire Festival is known as a magnificent torchlight event.
+However, the original protagonists are the two mikoshi shrines.
+Every year on the night of October 22, a ceremony is held to welcome them from Yuki Shrine to the inn and send them to the next day.
+Torches are just one element of the procession to welcome the shrine by the clan members.
+In this course, we will explain the roles and preparations of each clan and child organization called the Seven Companions, the movements of the day, and various elements such as the mikoshi and the swordbowl, and deepen your understanding of the overall picture of the festival.

-Lecturer: Toru Yagi (Professor, Faculty of History, Bukkyo University)
+Lecturer: Toru Yagi (Professor, Department of History, Bukkyo University)

-The festivals held in Kyoto from autumn to winter reveal the belief in fire.
-Fire is an essential part of our lives that gives us precious blessings, but it is also a monster with terrible power that can destroy everything.
-In particular, the "Ohibon" held in November and the "Daikon Bon" held in early December are fire festivals that represent autumn and winter in Kyoto.
+Festivals held in Kyoto from autumn to winter hide the belief in fire.
+Fire is indispensable to our lives because it gives us precious blessings, but on the other hand, it is also a monster with terrifying power that burns everything down.
+In particular, the “Onboni” held in November and the “Daikon Bon” held in early December are fire festivals that represent autumn and winter in Kyoto.
 I would like to think about the simple belief in fire that has been alive in people since ancient times.

-12th November 28 (Sat) "Okera-Mairi ~ Craftsmen who support the bustle"
+No.12 November 28 (Sat) “Okera Mairi ~ Craftsmen who support the bustle”

-Lecturer: Tomohiro Aoe (Engineer, Kyoto Prefectural Yamashiro Museum)
+Lecturer: Tomohiro Aoe (Engineer, Kyoto Prefectural Yamashiro Folk Museum)

-Okeramairi is known as a lifestyle event that colors New Year's Eve in Kyoto.
-From New Year's Eve to New Year's Day, people visit Yasaka Shrine and transfer the fire of the white lanterns in the precincts to a rope and bring it home, and it has been a custom of Ujiko and other Kyoto people to cook zoni on this fire and wish for a disease-free life for one year.
-This time, we will trace the history and focus on the people who support Okerarairi, especially the craftsmen who continue to make bamboo matchlocks.
+Okera Mairi is known as a daily life event that colors New Year’s Eve in Kyoto.
+From New Year’s Eve to New Year’s Day, visitors visit Yasaka Shrine, transfer the flame of the white lantern in the temple grounds to a rope and take it home, and it has been customary for Kyotoites, including the clan members, to cook zoni on this fire and wish for a year without illness or disaster.
+In this article, we will trace its history and focus on the people who support Okeramiri, especially the craftsmen who continue to make bamboo matchlocks.

-13th December 12 (Sat) New Year's exorcism and repentance from the master
+No. 13 December 12 (Sat) New Year’s exorcism and repentance from Shiran

-Lecturer: Toru Yagi (Professor, Faculty of History, Bukkyo University)
+Lecturer: Toru Yagi (Professor, Department of History, Bukkyo University)

-What was the meaning of Shiran, or the 12th month of the lunar calendar?
-I think it was probably a month for the "Great Exorcism".
-In Kyoto until the early modern period, an event called the Great Exorcism was held mainly at the imperial court.
-Then, how did the common people exorcise their sins and injuries?
-Using the repentance event held at the temple as a theme, I would like to think about the scene of the former Kyoto master run and the New Year.
+What was the significance of the 12th month of the lunar calendar?
+I think it was probably a month for the “Great Exorcism”.
+In Kyoto until the early modern period, an event called the Great Exorcism was held at the center of the imperial court.
+So how did the common people exorcise their sins and injuries?
+Using the penitence event held at the temple as the subject, I would like to think about the scene of the former Kyoto teacher and the New Year.

 Lecturer: Akira Hashimoto (Curator, The Museum of Kyoto)

-Setsubun is an event that is familiar to our lives, but it has many mysterious aspects.
+Setsubun is an event that is familiar to us in our lives, but it has many mysterious aspects.
 Why is Setsubun held in early February?
 Why do demons come to Setsubun?
-What does "Setsubun" mean in the first place?
-If you think about it deeply, there are many mysteries about the event called Setsubun.
+What does “Setsubun” mean in the first place?
+If you think about it deeply, there are many mysteries about the Setsubun event.
 In this course, we will explore the origin and meaning of Setsubun.
-It also mentions the peach festival in March and gives an overview of the culture of the annual event from the perspective of spring.
+We will also mention the peach festival in March, and give an overview of the culture of annual events from the perspective of spring.

-The Kyoto Studies Course incorporates not only lecture-style courses, but also "hands-on courses" that actually touch Kyoto locally.
-This practical course is as follows.
+In the Kyoto Studies Course, we not only offer lecture-style courses, but also “hands-on courses” in which students can actually experience Kyoto in the field.
+This hands-on course is as follows.

 * Participation in the practical course can only be applied for by Kyoto College students (described later).
-We will inform you how to apply when you contact us whether or not your application has been accepted.
-Please note that if there are a large number of applicants, a lottery will be held.
+We will inform you of how to apply when you contact us whether or not your application has been accepted.
+Please note that if there are many applications, a lottery will be held.

-"Gion Festival and Kyoto Cuisine ~ Nakamuraro" (capacity 35 people, participation fee 8,000 yen)
+“Gion Festival and Kyoto Cuisine ~ Nakamura Lou” (Capacity: 35 people, participation fee: 8,000 yen)

-Commentary: Masamitsu Tsuji (12th owner of Nakamura Tower)
+Commentary: Mr. Masamitsu Tsuji (12th owner of Nakamura Lou)

-Nakamura Tower stands in the Omotesando of Yasaka Shrine with a 480-year-old style.
+Nakamura Tower stands in the Omotesando of Yasaka Shrine with the style of 480 years.
 This time, we will taste Kyoto cuisine related to the Gion Festival at a long-established restaurant that is said to have been founded in the Muromachi period.
-At the Nagatoboko Shrine Pilgrimage held on July 13, the owner of Nakamuraro, who plays an important role in dedicating child-mochi to Yasaka Shrine and serving lunch to children, will explain Kyoto cuisine and talk about his thoughts on the Gion Festival.
+On July 13th, the owner of Nakamura Lou, who plays an important role in dedicating juvenile mochi to Yasaka Shrine and serving lunch to juveniles, will explain Kyoto cuisine and share his thoughts on the Gion Festival.

-Commentary: Toru Yagi (Professor, Faculty of History, Bukkyo University)
+Commentary: Toru Yagi (Professor, Department of History, Bukkyo University)

-At Ryotokuji Temple in Narutaki, "daikon fire" is held on December 9th and 10th every year.
-It is said that if you eat this radish, you can spend your time without illness, and it has been popular with many people since ancient times.
-This year, I would like to think about the prayers of the people behind the daikon burning while eating hot radish with all of you.
+At Ryotokuji Temple in Narutaki, a “daikon fire” is held on December 9 and 10 every year.
+It is said that eating this radish allows you to spend your time without illness and disaster, and it has been popular with many people since ancient times.
+This year, I would like to think about the prayer of the people behind the radish burning while enjoying hot radish with Mr./Ms..

 Application